This reference provides answers to common questions asked by administrators creating and managing services for Oracle

 How do I access my service once it is created?

 It’s accessible from My Services.
-Open the Service Console for Oracle Analytics Cloud and click the name of the service you want to access.
+Open the Service Console for Oracle Analytics Cloud - Classic and click the name of the service you want to access.
 Click the Manage this service menu, and then click Oracle Analytics Cloud URL.

 How do I patch or upgrade my service?

 You can patch or upgrade your service from My Services.

 Do I need to patch the service on a specific schedule?

-No. Patches are delivered through the My Services and you can patch within your organization’s preferred schedule.
+No. Functional and critical security enhancements are delivered through My Services patches.
+You can apply these patches within your organization’s preferred schedule.